-Corporate credits and large individual accounts are subject to ongoing monitoring, which may result in an exposure being moved to a different credit risk grade.
+Corporate credits and large individual accounts are subject to ongoing monitoring.
 This is to ensure that the credit grades remain appropriate and to detect any signs of weaknesses or deterioration in the credit quality.
-Remedial action is taken where evidence of deterioration exists.
+Appropriate remedial action is taken where evidence of deterioration exists.

-Significant Increase in Credit Risk Process is in place as part of a means to pro-actively identify, report and manage deteriorating credit quality.
+The credit monitoring process is also to identify significant increase in credit risk as a means to pro-actively identify, report and manage deteriorating credit quality.
 Watchlist accounts are closely reviewed and monitored with corrective measures initiated to prevent them from turning non-performing.
+Watchlist accounts are either managed up or managed out within a period of twelve months.